+All EMPG Program-funded personnel are expected to be trained emergency managers.
 All EMPG funded personnel must complete either the NIMS Independent Study courses and the Professional Development Series, or the FEMA National Emergency Management Basic Academy delivered either by EMI or at a sponsored state, local or other designated location.